apache/apisix/FAQ.md

 2. Reload or restart APISIX

 ## How does APISIX use etcd to achieve millisecond-level configuration synchronization

 Etcd provides interfaces `wait` and `waitdir` to monitor whether the specified keywords and directories have changed, and return updated data if they have any changes.

 Take the `waitdir` interface as an example:

 `syntax: res, err = cli:waitdir(dir:string [, modified_index:uint [, timeout:uint] ])`

-The `timeout` parameter indicates the connection `timeout` seconds between the calling process and etcd, set `0` to disable timeout.
+The `timeout` parameter indicates the connection `timeout` seconds between the calling process and etcd.

 APISIX configuration of etcd long connection time is as follows: